Officials: Customs system outage causes waits at airports

-WASHINGTON (AP) — U.S. Customs and Border Protection has issued a statement saying a processing system outage caused delays at various airports.
+WASHINGTON (AP) — U.S. Customs and Border Protection issued a statement Monday saying a processing system outage caused delays at various airports.

-The statement says CBP officers continued processing international travelers using “alternative procedures” until the system came back online Monday but waits were longer than usual at some airports.
+CBP officers continued processing international travelers using “alternative procedures” until the system came back online but waits were longer than usual at some airports, according to the statement.

-In Atlanta, CBP public affairs officer Robert Brisley says the outage at the city’s airport lasted about an hour from late afternoon into early evening.
-He said that officers were working to recover quickly afterward but even short outages can lead to backups at the airport, one of the world’s busiest.
+Officers still had access to national security databases and all travelers were screened according to security standards during the outage, the CBP said.

+The release does not give a cause for the disruption but said it doesn’t seem to be malicious.

 Most Read Stories